microsoft/CsWinRT/README.md

 ### Application Developers

-Consuming .NET5+ apps references your NuGet package, which references the projection assembly instead of a winmd.
+.NET5+ apps reference the NuGet package, which pulls in the projection assembly instead of a winmd.

 <img alt = "Adding projection"
     src="Diagram_AddProjection.jpg"